10 dead, including 5 children, as fire rips through apartment block in Lyon, France - KTVZ

 The flames “weren’t violent,” he said, but there was a lot of smoke and “the people who were crying for help couldn’t breathe.”

-Around 170 firefighters and 65 fire engines were sent to the scene and the fire is now out, the regional authority said.
-The cause is still being investigated.
+Around 170 firefighters and 65 fire engines were sent to the scene, the regional authority said.

 Emergency services were alerted about 3:12 a.m. local time on Friday morning, the authority said, and arrived at the scene 13 minutes later.

+The source of the fire is still being investigated, and local prosecutors said in a statement that an investigation has been opened to determine exactly what caused the fire.
+Nothing, including “criminal intent,” has been ruled out, the statement said.

+Technical teams from the judicial police and forensic and fire experts are on the site.
+Victim support associations have also been mobilized, the statement said.

-The prefect of the Auvergne-Rhone-Alpes region, Pascal Mailhos, the mayor of Vaulx-en-Valin, Hélène Geoffrey, and a public prosecutor Nicolas Jacquet are at the scene, the regional authority said.
+The prefect of the Auvergne-Rhone-Alpes region, Pascal Mailhos, the mayor of Vaulx-en-Valin, Hélène Geoffrey, and a public prosecutor Nicolas Jacquet traveled to the scene of the incident, the regional authority said.
+Darmanin and Olivier Klein, the French minister of housing, visited the scene and met with first responders later on Friday.

 The-CNN-Wire